Coin Price 24h % Market Cap Volume 24h Range

 Lido Liquid Staking

-However, liquid staking does carry additional risks.
+However, it’s important to note that liquid staking comes with additional risks such as the potential for exploits or smart contract failures.
 LSTs can be redeemed for staked tokens when they become unlocked, but not until then.
 So, if a PoS coin’s price falls sharply, the value of an LST can plummet even faster since there’s no way to sell off the underlying PoS coin.
 In addition, LSTs for certain coins can have low liquidity, making them difficult to trade.

 Another risk is that the staked tokens linked to an LST could be slashed.
 This happens when a validator acts unfaithfully and the network takes their stakes tokens as collateral.
 In the event that the tokens linked to an LST are slashed, the LST itself becomes worthless.